 1. Take the Train, Not a Car

 This is the single most important tip.
 The lakeside roads are narrow, traffic is heavy from April through October, and parking is scarce.
 When you do find parking, it's 2-4 EUR per hour.
-I once spent 45 minutes circling Bellagio looking for a spot and ended up parking 2 km away.
+Circling Bellagio for 45 minutes only to park 2 km away is a rite of passage you can happily skip.

 Instead: train from Milan Centrale to Varenna (1 hour, about 8 EUR) or to Como San Giovanni (40 minutes, about 5 EUR).
-Then use the ferry system.
+Then let the ferry system do the work.
 It's genuinely better.

 2. Get the Ferry Day Pass